Comprehensive Guide to Ski Resorts in Michigan

 At some point, you owe it to yourself to plan a trip to Michigan’s Upper Peninsula.
 The U.P. is home to some of the biggest snowfalls in the country!

 The Keweenaw Peninsula is home to the famed Mount Bohemia where the average snowfall is in the 270” range and 900 vertical feet.
 Located just 45 minutes north of Houghton in the Keweenaw, Bohemia is not for the faint of heart.
 585 acres of skiable terrain is all backcountry-style, meaning no groomers here.
-2 main lifts service the ski area, with a fleet of shuttle busses that get you back to either should you get too far away.
+2 main lifts service the ski area, with a fleet of shuttle buses that get you back to either should you get too far away.

 A destination of itself, if you’re looking to plan a trip, book your accommodations early as many weekends will sell out in advance.
-Yurts and the Midwest’s only hostel are prime options for staying on-site at Bohemia.
-If you’re looking for more creature comforts of a hotel, plan to stay down in Houghton.
+Yurts are prime options for staying on-site at Bohemia, but you’re looking for more creature comforts of a hotel plan to stay down in Houghton.
 If you are really feeling adventurous, book a cat skiing trip at Voodoo Mountain.
 Mt.
 Bohemia’s sister ski area, Voodoo offers up a unique experience not found east of the Mississippi.

 If you’re planning a U.P. ski trip, make sure you take the time and go west to Bessemer.
-Just East of the Michigan/Wisconsin border you will find three great ski areas in the area; Blackjack Mountain, Indianhead Mountain and Big Powderhorn are all within a 20 minute drive of one another.
+Just East of the Michigan/Wisconsin border you will find three great ski areas in the area: Blackjack Mountain, Indianhead Mountain and Big Powderhorn are all within a 20-minute drive of one another.

 Ranked one of the top 5 Midwest ski resorts, a stop off at Big Powderhorn should be in order while visiting Bessemer.
 With 45 runs, multiple terrain parks and an average of 17 feet of snow each year, Powderhorn is a destination on its own in the western U.P.
 All ages and skill levels can appreciate the terrain at Powderhorn, with an even mix of beginner, intermediate and advanced.
-Bessemer is Big Snow Country and it certainly is worth the trek up to through the western U.P. to explore all there is.
+Bessemer is Big Snow Country and it is certainly worth the trek through the western U.P. to explore all there is.

 Wherever you decide to go, keep in mind that planning ahead and booking early will save you money and the hassle once on-site.
-From the beginner to advanced skier or snowboarder seeking adventure, to a full on family getaway, Michigan’s ski areas offer up something for everyone.
+From the beginner to advanced skier or snowboarder seeking adventure, to a full-on family getaway, Michigan’s ski areas offer up something for everyone.
 Get outside and enjoy all that Michigan has to offer in the winter months.